nhaehnle/llvm-project/llvm/docs/LangRef.rst

     function call are also considered to be cold; and, thus, given low weight.
 ``convergent``
-    In some parallel execution models, there exist operations that cannot be made control-dependent on any additional values.
-We call such operations ``convergent``, and mark them with this attribute.
+    Some parallel execution environments execute threads in groups that allow efficient communication within the group, among a subset of threads that is implicitly defined by control flow.
+We call such operations ``convergent`` and mark them with this attribute.

-    The ``convergent`` attribute may appear on functions or call/invoke instructions.
-When it appears on a function, it indicates that calls to this function should not be made control-dependent on additional values.
+    The ``convergent`` attribute may appear on call/invoke instructions to indicate that the instruction is a convergent operation, or on functions to indicate that calls to this function are convergent operations.

-    For example, the intrinsic ``llvm.nvvm.barrier0`` is ``convergent``, so calls to this intrinsic cannot be made control-dependent on additional values.
+    The presence of this attribute indicates that certain program transforms involving control flow are forbidden.
+For a detailed description, see the :doc:`ConvergentOperations` document.

-    When it appears on a call/invoke, the ``convergent`` attribute indicates that we should treat the call as though we're calling a convergent function.
-This is particularly useful on indirect calls; without this we may treat such calls as though the target is non-convergent.
+    The optimizer may remove the ``convergent`` attribute on functions when it can prove that the function does not execute ``llvm.experimental.convergent.entry`` or uncontrolled convergent

-    The optimizer may remove the ``convergent`` attribute on functions when it can prove that the function does not execute any convergent operations.
+    operations (see :ref:`dynamic_instances_and_convergence_tokens`).
     Similarly, the optimizer may remove ``convergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.
 ``inaccessiblememonly``